-- A. Subject to the eligibility criteria and other terms, conditions and limitations of this Policy, the Executive Director may appoint a legal representative to provide legal assistance and/or legal representation to Members appealing a decision concerning a Canada Pension Plan application or a Long Term Disability claim. - B. With regards to appealing the decision to deny a Long Term Disability claim, the Member may be required to sign a waiver indicating that he/she will forego his/her rights to engage in civil litigation for breach of contract as a result of the denial of long term disability benefits.
+- A. Subject to the eligibility criteria and other terms, conditions and limitations of this Policy, the Executive Director may appoint a legal representative to provide legal assistance and/or legal representation to Members appealing a decision concerning a Canada Pension Plan application or a Long Term Disability claim. - B. With regards to appealing the decision to deny a Long Term Disability claim, the Member may be required to sign a waiver indicating that the Member will forego the Member's rights to engage in civil litigation for breach of contract as a result of the denial of long term disability benefits.